prpercy/BlockWager/README.md

 ---

+## BlockWager
-Feature Summary: BlockWager: The Future of Decentralized Betting - a blockchain-powered sports betting service.
+**The Future of Decentralized Betting - a blockchain-powered sports betting service.**

 The betting industry is monopolized by a few large sports betting behemoths.
 Blockager is a decentralized, transparent platform that allows customers to control their funds without third-party interference.
 Each transaction is governed by a smart contract.
 Through our blockchain, players can break out of the traditional ways of betting and improving their gaming experience.